Afyonspor Fan Token (AFYON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Afyonspor Fan Token Historical Price

-According to the latest data gathered on Afyonspor Fan Token live price page, the current price of Afyonspor Fan Token is 0.00114454USD.
-The circulating supply of Afyonspor Fan Token(AFYON) is 14.24M AFYON , giving it a market capitalization of $16.30K.
+According to the latest data gathered on Afyonspor Fan Token live price page, the current price of Afyonspor Fan Token is 0.00109771USD.
+The circulating supply of Afyonspor Fan Token(AFYON) is 14.24M AFYON , giving it a market capitalization of $15.63K.

 The Afyonspor Fan Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AFYON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.